Pr0ject414/Sims4Rewind/README.md

 - **Backup Location:** Click "Browse..." and choose an empty folder where you want to store your backups.
 It is highly recommended to use a folder on a separate physical drive if possible.
 - **Start Monitoring:** Once configured, click the "Start Monitoring" button.
 The application will now run in the background.
 You can close the main window; it will minimize to the system tray.

+> **Important:** If you enable "Start with Windows", do not move the application folder afterwards.
+If you need to move it, please disable the startup option first, move the folder, and then re-enable it to update the shortcut.

 > **Note on Antivirus/Windows SmartScreen:**
 > Because this is an unofficial application, Windows may show a security warning ("Windows protected your PC").
 This is a standard precaution.
 >